lingihuang/angularjs/ionic/README.md

 $ bower install
 ```

-* Step 4: test in browser.
+* Step 4: test in a browser.

 ```bash
 $ ionic serve